iamankitkathayat/CryptoZombies/README.md

 # CryptoZombies
 Cryptozombies is an online game which teaches solidity throughout.
-Code related to each chapter of various LESSONS.
+This repository holds the code related to each chapter of various LESSONS.